Amazon DSP vs Sponsored Display Ads: Differences You Should Know

 • Evening (8-11 PM): High Conversion Window - As the day winds down, shopper purchase intent peaks.
 Elevate bids on high-intent keywords to capitalize on this readiness to buy, securing conversions from those finalizing their shopping decisions.

-With atom11's advanced dayparting dashboard, you can automatically adjust your bids based on real-time hourly performance data.
+With atom11's advanced dayparting dashboard, you can automatically adjust your bids based on real-time hourly performance data from Amazon Marketing Stream.
 Moreover, atom11’s proprietary AI allows you to move away from manual data analysis to AI-led optimizations.
 It identifies your best and worst performing hours and gives AI-generated recommendations for precise dayparting.

 This enables you to refine your strategy with precision, responding to peak shopping times without manual monitoring.